A guide to GDPR regulations and best practices for transactional emails

 However, these test cases have also surfaced some scenarios that GDPR does not object to.
 For example, when you make a purchase from Amazon, the confirmation email will include details about the product you have bought and a link to the original product page that itself has links to associated products and ‘also boughts’.

-Here we cover six areas of best practice advice for companies sending transactional email to ensure that they remain GDPR compliant but also provide a great customer experience.
+To ensure that your transactional emails remain GDPR compliant, here we cover six areas of best practice advice to ensure that you remain compliant but also provide a great customer experience.

 1. Use transactional email templates